-In order to sign up and start using Adsense, you will need a website which meets Google's selection criteria.
+To sign up and start using Adsense, you will need a website which meets Google's selection criteria.
 Your website must have content, it must be indexable and be active.
 It must not be a site for the sole purpose of showing adverts (made for Adsense).
-Your website must also have been live for a while as well, newly created websites are rarely accepted.
-Google review each site manually, so you must show that your website is a high quality and updated regularly.
-Do not try to register for sites under construction or are not publically accessible.
+Your website must have been live for a while as well, newly created websites are rarely accepted.
+Google review each site manually, so you must show that your website is of high quality and updated regularly.
+Do not try to register for sites under construction that are not publically accessible.

 Once your website is up and running for a while, you can then sign up for the Adsense program.
 If you already have a Google Account (YouTube, Gmail etc) then sign into your account and head over to Adsense Registration page.
 From here you will need to fill in a few details.
 Once that is completed successfully, they will give you some code which you must place on your site.
 This is to verify that you are the owner of the website.
 Once this is done, you can let Google know and someone will review your site.